 Severe Constipation is one of the most distressing medical conditions to affect children.

-Every GP will know of families that have been pushed to breaking point by a child who is unable to attend school because of faecal incontinence.
+Every GP will know of families that have been pushed to breaking point by a child who is unable to live normally because of faecal incontinence.

 Water requirements for childhood constipation